Johann III, Count of Sponheim-Starkenburg: Family

-In 1331, Johann III married Mechthild of the Palatinate (d.
-1375).
+In 1331, Johann III married Mechthild of the Palatinate (died 1375).
 She was a daughter of the Count Palatine of the Rhine Rudolf I and Mechthild of Nassau.
 Paternally, she was great-granddaughter of King Rudolf of Habsburg, and maternally granddaughter of King Adolf of Nassau.
 Emperor Louis the Bavarian, who had reigned since 1314, was her uncle.
 With the extinction of both Sponheim lines in 1437, their two daughters Mechthild and Loretta posthumously inherited the whole County of Sponheim between the Baden and the Veldenz.
 Children: